yona13/odin-calculator/README.md

  ### Bug
   - When a value is typed out with the button display, i.e. mouse clicks on the number buttons, and the result is "evaluated" using the enter button, i.e. keypress with enter, the display will not update with the answer, but the solution can be displayed on the console

+## Iteration 1 - UI Complete
+- A lot of the functionality is there, however I'm considering changing some of it.